mdancho84/mdancho84.github.io/_posts/2018-08-21-agile-business-science-problem-framework.md

 What I'm saying here is that data science is very much linked to the business, but it is a science in the end.
 A lot of people can disagree with me in the part that data science is a science.
 But keep your mind open and read this carefully.
 I think it could be very useful that we define data science as a science because, if that's the case, every project in data science should be at least:

-- __Reproducible__: Necessary for making easy to test other's work and analysis.
+- __Reproducible__: Necessary for making easy to test others work and analysis.

 - __Fallible__: Data Science and Science are not looking for the truth, they look for knowledge, so every project can be substituted or improved in the future, no solution is the ultimate solution.